leaf-ai/studio-go-runner/docs/interface.md

 # Interfacing and Integration

-This document describes the interfaces, and interchange format between the StudioML frontend and runners that process StudioML workload.
+This document describes the interface, and interchange format used between the StudioML client and runners that process StudioML experiments.

 ## Introduction

 StudioML has two major modules.

-The front end that shepherds experiments on behalf of users and packages them up to be queued to a backend runner
+.
+The client, or front end, that shepherds experiments on behalf of users and packaging up experiments that are then placed on to a queue using json messages

-The runner that receieves json formatted messages from the StudioML front end across a message queue
+.
+The runner that receives json formatted messages on a message queue and then runs the experiment they describe

 There are other tools that StudioML offers for reporting and management of experiment artifacts that are not within the scope of this document.

+It is not yet within the scope of this document to describe how data outside of the queuing interface is stored and formatted.

+## Audience

+This document is intended for developers who wish to implement runners to process studioml work, or implement clients that generate work for studioml runners.

 ## Runners